Charlotte

 Earth Keeper mural by Georgie Nakima in Harvey B. Gantt Center for African-American Art + Culture, Charlotte; (c) Soul Of America

-Though Charlotte is anchored by a major Black art + culture center, historic districts, and an HBCU, financial jobs are driving Queen City’s rapid growth in population, Black-owned restaurants, galleries & nightlife.
+Though Charlotte is anchored by a major Black art + culture center, historic districts, a distinguished HBCU, and many active lifestyle options, financial jobs are driving Queen City’s rapid growth in population, Black-owned restaurants, tea & coffeehouses, shops, galleries & nightlife.

 Cultural Sites

-Harvey B. Gantt Center for African-American Art + Culture and Romare Bearden Park are highlights
+Harvey B. Gantt Center for African-American Arts + Culture and Romare Bearden Park are cultural highlights for any visitor

 Restaurants and Nightclubs

-Fumee Kitchen & Bar provides an upscale experience you’ll remember
+Fumee Kitchen & Bar delivers an upscale dining experience that leaves a lasting impression

 Shops and Galleries

-Black-owned Dupp & Swat, Black Market CLT, and many other boutiques are must-visits
+Black-owned Dupp & Swat, Black Market CLT, and other boutiques are essential stops for savvy shoppers

 Chacara Harvin and Thomas Dorsey visiting Fumee Kitchen & Bar; (c) Soul Of America